Hyperproof/hypersync-sdk/doc/005-data-sources.md

 }
 ```

 The mandatory `request` property in the paging scheme constructs the paged query string.
 The query string of the first API call from the above example will be: `?pageNumber=1&pageSize=100`.
 Each paging scheme must include a `pageUntil` property which defines the point at which pagination stops.
-If `reachTotalCount` condition is applied, `totalCount` must be defined in the response object, which represents the path to the total combined number of items in the data returned from the external service*.
+If `reachTotalCount` condition is applied, `totalCount` must be defined in the response object, which represents the path to the total combined number of items in the data returned from the external service.*

 2.  __Offset And Limit.__  Beging paging at a starting value and increment the offset by the number of elements in a full page (0, 100, 200, 300, etc).
 Return at most `limitValue` items per page.